Ananya294/TIC-TAC-TOE/README.md

 "TIC-TAC-TOE"
-A practice basic project utiling HTML, CSS and JavaScript
+A practice basic project utilizing HTML, CSS and JavaScript